-A User Admin has access to the Admin on the top right side of Matillion, and overrides the Manage Project settings.
-A User Admin can controls what other users can do (see Permissions), manages the developer's access to features, and can create more users and SSLs.
+A User Admin has access to the Admin menu on the upper-right of the Matillion ETL UI, and overrides the Manage Project settings.
+A User Admin can manage developer access to certain features, and create more users, and manage SSLs.

-When a User is a member of multiple Groups and has conflicting Permissions, a Grant permission takes precendence over Forbid.
-When a user is not a member of any Group, they are a member of the Matillion role and have all non-Admin and non-API permission through Matillion.
-Once you add that User to a Group, any Forbid privileges take precedence over the broad privileges granted by the default Matillion role.
-To sum up: the Admin role takes priority over Permissions assigned from Group membership.
+When a user is a member of multiple groups and has conflicting permissions, a Grant Permission takes precendence over Forbid.
+When a user isn't a member of any group, they will be assigned the Matillion role, where all non-admin, and non-API permissions will apply throughout the use of Matillion ETL.
+Once you add that user to a group, any Forbid privileges take precedence over the broad privileges granted by the default Matillion role.
+The Admin role takes priority over permissions assigned from the Group membership.

 Permissions is an Enterprise-only feature.
 It allows admins to determine what parts of the client each user has access to.
 Each group has a defined set of permissions that allow or restrict access to specific parts of Matillion ETL.
 For more information, see here.

+The Project menu can be accessed in the upper-left of your Matillion ETL instance.
 A Project is a group of configuration settings and resources (such as a jobs) required to use Matillion ETL.
-When you first log in the instance you'll need to create a Project.
-The Project can be accessed via the button on the top left of Matillion ETL.
-There you have Manage Project and use various other features such as "export/import", "managing environments", and "managing credentials", "passwords", "OAuth" and many more.
+When you first log in to your Matillion ETL instance, you'll need to create a project.
+Access the Project menu , and click Manage Project, and you can use various other features such as Import - Export, Manage Credentials, Manage Passwords, Manage OAuth, and many more.

 Accessing the Matillion ETL Client (Amazon EC2)

-After Launching Matillion ETL from the AWS Marketplace, you'll need some details of your EC2 instance to log into your Matillion ETL client.
-Browse to the EC2 Management Console of your AWS account (or browse to Services → EC2 → Instances).
-Select the running instance that hosts your Matillion ETL client.
+After Launching Matillion ETL from the AWS Marketplace, you'll need some details of your EC2 instance to log into your Matillion ETL instance.
+Browse to the EC2 Management Console of your AWS account, or browse to Services, EC2, then Instances.
+Select the running instance that hosts your Matillion ETL instance.
 You will need to take note of the IP or Public DNS, and Instance ID.
 For more detailed instructions, see here.

 Accessing the Matillion ETL Client (Google Cloud Platform)

-After Launching Matillion ETL instance on Google Cloud Platform, log into Google Cloud Console and browse to VM instances.
-Click on the instance you wish to access, and look for the Primary Internal and External IP addresses, to access the instance through your browser.
+After Launching Matillion ETL instance on Google Cloud Platform, log into Google Cloud Console, and browse to VM instances.
+Click on the instance you want to access, and look for the Primary Internal and External IP addresses, to access the instance through your browser.
 For more detailed instructions, see here.